Sine-Liouville gravity as a Vertex Model on Planar Graphs: Introduction and summary of the results

-As expected, the equation of state \re{eqstate6v} is the same as the equation of state of MQM \cite{Kazakov:2000pm, Alexandrov:2002fh,Kostov:2002tk}.
-Thus, if restricted to the bulk observables, we have two different non-perturbative realisations of the same world-sheet theory.
-On the other hand, the boundary observables in the two theories are {\it different} because the two models are associated with two { different} Riemann surfaces associated with the same spectral curve.
-In MQM, the boundary observables are expressed at $t=0$ and at $t\to -\infty$ by $K$-Bessel functions.
-On the other hand, in 7vMM the boundary observables are expressed in terms of an uncharted deformation of the $K$-Bessel functions.
+As expected, the equation of state \re{eqstate6v} coincides with that of MQM \cite{Kazakov:2000pm, Alexandrov:2002fh,Kostov:2002tk}.
+Thus, restricting to the bulk observables, we have two different non-perturbative realisations of the same worldsheet theory.
+The realisation proposed here unveils a relation between the phase diagrams of the sine-Gordon before and after coupling to gravity which has not been noticed in the previous works based on MQM.

+On the other hand, the boundary observables in the two realisations of sine-Liouville gravity are {\it different} because the two models correspond to two different Riemann surfaces sharing the same spectral curve.
+In MQM, the boundary observables for a given boundary length are expressed, at least for $t=0$ and for $t\to -\infty$, in terms of Bessel-$K$ functions.
+On the other hand, in 7vMM the boundary observables are expressed in terms of a generalised Bessel integral also known as the Kr\"atzel function \cite{kratzel1975integral}.

 The plan of the paper is as follows.
-We start by reviewing in sect. \ref{sect:2} the phase structure of the sine-Gordon model and sine-Liouville gravity.
-In sect. \ref{sect:3} we define partition function of the vertex model and derive its representations in terms of a gas of oriented loops on planar graphs and as an interaction-round-a-triangle height model.
-Then we formulate the dual large-$N$ matrix model and formulate the Dyson-Schwinger equations as Virasoro constraint for a collective bosonic field.

-In section \ref{sect:Therm} we formulate the classical Virasoro constraint as a boundary value problem, obtain the solution at the critical point and in the continuum limit, and derive the partition functions on the sphere and on the disk.
-For the latter we give expressions both for fixed boundary parameter and for fixed boundary length.
-In section \ref {section:7vMMMQM} we explain how the spectral curve of 7vMM compares to that of MQM and the consequences of the new understanding of the phase diagram for the proposal of \cite{Kazakov:2000pm} for a MQM-based description of the Euclidean ``cigar'' background.
+We start by reviewing in sect. \ref{sect:2} the phase structure (the RG fixed points and the flows connecting them) of the sine-Gordon model, in particular the massless flow for imaginary mass coupling.
+Then we formulate the expected gravitational analogue of the massless flow in terms of the worldsheet description of sine-Liouville gravity.
+In sect. \ref{sect:3} we define the partition function of the 7vM and derive its representations in terms of a gas of oriented loops on planar graphs and as an interaction-round-a-triangle height model.
+Then we formulate the dual large-$N$ matrix model (the 7vMM) and derive the Dyson-Schwinger equations as a Virasoro constraint for a collective bosonic field.
+In sect. \ref{sect:Therm} we formulate the classical Virasoro constraint as a boundary value problem, derive the solution at the critical point and in the continuum limit, and compute the partition functions on the sphere and on the disk.
+For the latter we give analytic expressions both for fixed boundary parameter and for fixed boundary length.
+In sect. \ref{section:7vMMMQM} we explain how the spectral curve of 7vMM compares to that of MQM and the consequences of the new understanding of the phase diagram for the proposal of \cite{Kazakov:2000pm} for an MQM-based description of the Euclidean ``cigar'' background.